 To use it, choose Candle Hunter from the Tools menu;

 That brings up a dialog box in which you can check off any (or all) of these candle patterns.

 Any chart you look at will then tint any patterns that have been found.
 If you point at a pattern, the name of the pattern will be revealed.

-I will stop right now and tell you two things I’ve discovered during my testing of this new feature:
+Two things I’ve discovered during my testing of this feature:

 (1) There are a LOT of candlestick patterns.
 Let’s face it, these patterns are based on just one, two, or three bars, thus you are going to get a tremendous number of results.
 You can press Ctrl-P to hide prices to make the instances of the patterns more obvious.

 (2) You may find it more useful to examine candlesticks by using Weekly or Monthly charts, since obviously there will be fewer “hits” and the patterns may be more powerful.

 You can even fine-tune every single one of the fourteen tints in terms of color, opacity, and so forth.
 Just click the Styles tab in the Candle Hunter dialog box, choose whatever pattern from the dropdown you want to change, and set the style to your liking.

 The changes you make to the colors will be retained in your account for each pattern.

 More important that this is that you can adjust the parameters of every single pattern.
 In other words, each of the fourteen patterns has its own settings with respect to one candlestick’s relationship with another.